sduduzog/slim-launcher/README.md

 **2.** I honestly don't always have the time or resources to fix issues that come up in released apps.
 If you see anywhere where you can assist, please do so.
 I'll try to meet you halfway by labeling issues as they come.

 ## Code reviews
-**3.** Whenever I get the chance, I work on implementing all these suggestions into the app.
+**3.** Whenever I get the chance, I work on implementing all these suggestions from app reviews, emails and feature-request issues into the app.
 But the process is still fairly slow.
-I do however need help reviewing the code for the beta channel.
+I do however need help reviewing the code for the beta channel, and possibly implementation of certain features.
 This is where you're most likely can suggest a feature and see it being implemented for the next release.
-You just have to fork the repo and build the code from the `develop` branch.
-Though don't be suprised if something is broken there, please do ask about it.
+To see progress, you don't need to wrte a single line of code but you just have to fork the repo and build the code from the `develop` branch and run the thing.
+Though don't be suprised if something is broken there, please do ask about it, sometimes I miss those.
+Also please;
 **4.** [Sign up as a tester](https://play.google.com/apps/testing/com.sduduzog.slimlauncher) to help with assessing any implementations that make it to the beta channel.
+Your opinion here is very, very vauable because your advise affects hundreds of users using this thing.

 ## [Buy me a coffee](https://buymeacoff.ee/sduduzog)
 **5.** I won't lie, my motivation to continue working on this app comes from the great feedback I receive from the reviews on the Play Store and the emails people send to me.
 The fact that someone out there noticed the litle effort that I put into it gives me all the drive I need to type away code over and over again.